TapiwaDivine/mykitchen/README.md

     - both form have feedback on submission if the submition is successful
 - Mobile Responsive
     - This web-app is mostly responsive in most screens i have tested it on Iphone X, Huawei Psmart2019,Windows Chrome browser and Opera browser
-    - To note is that there is bug on the signup and login nav link as they are unclickable on the mobile screens
+    - To note is that there was a bug on the signup and login nav link as they are unclickable on the mobile screens.
+This was because of the logo div that blocking the nav link so i fixed by stopping the div from displaying on mobile view.
-- Testing on this project was done manually using developer toools to test the website
+- Futher testing on this project was done manually using developer toools to test the website
 - I also openned each page to check and see if there are any bug or frontend errors.

 ## Deployment